 QSEHRA and ICHRA are here to stay

-As a Presidential candidate, Joe Biden outlined his health care plan, which has interesting implications for Qualified Small Employer HRA (QSEHRA) and Individual Coverage HRA (ICHRA) benefits even though neither are explicitly mentioned.
+As a Presidential candidate, Joe Biden outlined his healthcare plan, which has interesting implications for the qualified small employer HRA (QSEHRA) and individual coverage HRA (ICHRA) benefits even though neither are explicitly mentioned.
 A public insurance option and the individual mandate penalty are among the most controversial and difficult-to-enact pieces of Biden’s health care plan.
 If passed, these changes would have a significant impact on both the QSEHRA and ICHRA.
 Given our key assumptions and the timeframe we are considering, we are going to focus on potential impacts to HRAs without either a public insurance option or a reinstated individual mandate penalty.